maxcohen31/Americanuncle-Scraper/README.md

 # Americanuncle-Scraper
-A Bot created for scraping every items on americanuncle.it written in Python using Scrapy
+A Bot created for scraping every items on americanuncle.it written in Python using Scrapy framework

 ## Usage
 ```bash